 Please note that a comprehensive study of each partition type is out of the scope of this tutorial – as this series is focused on the LFCS exam, which is performance-based.

-Some of the options used by fdisk as follows:
+Some of the options used by fdisk are as follows:

-You can list all the partition types that can be managed by fdisk by pressing the ‘l‘ option (lowercase l).
+- You can list all the partition types that can be managed by fdisk by pressing the ‘

 If the partition Id that fdisk chose is not the right one for our setup, we can press ‘t‘ to change it.